elvismd/object_scatter_docs/README.md

 ![image](https://user-images.githubusercontent.com/9807602/156622464-815b9132-98f0-4a55-96fc-fbd5e3c31462.png)

+## Scene Editing
+For a tutorial on how to use the scene tools [check this tutorial](https://github.com/elvismd/object_scatter_docs/wiki/Scene-View-Tools).

 ## Check out the wiki
 Need more info on how to use the tool?
 Check out the [project wiki](https://github.com/elvismd/object_scatter_docs/wiki).